agentrickard/domain/README.md

 This feature is not enabled by default because there are security consequences.
 See https://www.drupal.org/node/2715637 for more information and instructions.

-To enable CORS for all sites, copy `default.services.yml` to `services.yml` and enable the following lines:
+To enable CORS for all domains, copy `default.services.yml` to `services.yml` and enable the following lines:

 ```